prettydiff/share-file-systems/documentation/commands.md

 1. `share directory source:"my/directory/path" relative`
    - The relative argument provide relative paths from the source path instead of absolute paths.

+## firewall
+Opens the firewall for this application.
+Currently only supporting Windows Defender Firewall.

+### Examples
+1. `share firewall`
+   - Adds necessary allowances to the firewall specific for this application.

 ## get
 Retrieve a resource via an absolute URI.